eldorabdukhamidov/Generating-new-handwritten-digits-using-GAN/README.md

 ## GAN for generating new handwritten digits

 In this project, you can be familiar with building a generative adversarial network (GAN) trained on the MNIST dataset.
-Here are a few examples to check out:
+If you know how to use generative adversarial network in your projects, here are other examples to check out:

  - [Pix2Pix](https://affinelayer.com/pixsrv/)
  - [CycleGAN & Pix2Pix in PyTorch, Jun-Yan Zhu](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)